 - 10- Climb La Rhune Mountain

 - 12- Take a day trip to Getaria

 1- Admire the view from Mount Igueldo

 Catch the funicular cable car at Ondarreta beach to the top of Mount Igueldo, where you will find sweeping harbour views of this Riviera town and the Bay of Biscay.

 Only 20 kilometres from the French border, San Sebastian has been a popular holiday spot for European nobles since the 19th century.

-The kids will love the Mount Igueldo amusement park with its roller coaster, water rides and bumper cars.
+One of the fun things to do in San Sebastian for kids is to visit the Mount Igueldo amusement park with its roller coaster, water rides and bumper cars.